Table of Contents

 What is spaced repetition?

-According to a comprehensive analysis by Roig et al. in 2013, acute exercise can improve your short-term memory by approximately 48% and long-term memory by about 58%.
+According to a comprehensive analysis by Roig et al. in 2013, acute exercise can improve your short-term memory and long-term memory by approximately 48% and 58%, respectively.

 But how does it improve your brain function?

 Exercise increases your molecular targets, such as the Brain Derived Neurotrophic Factor (BDNF).
-This factor helps to increase synaptogenesis, which is the process of forming new synapses.
+This factor increases synaptogenesis, which is the process of forming new synapses.

-It increases the power of your brain to absorb more info and form long-lasting memories.
-More BDNF means more improved brain function and memory.
-So, besides your study, let’s not forget about doing regular exercises.
+It improves your brainโs ability to store more information and form long-lasting memories.
+More BDNF means more improved mental function and memory.
+Therefore, besides studying, ensure you exercise regularly.

 For example, after a jogging session, take a moment to review and memorize important information.
 Trust me, you’ll likely find it easier to remember after exercise due to increased brain function.